Josh Reynolds (American football): Tyler Junior College (2013)

 As a freshman at Tyler Junior College in 2013, Reynolds accumulated a total of 782 yards on 44 catches and was named to the second-team all conference.
-After his better than average freshman season he managed to pick up a couple offers as he was ranked a three-star junior college recruit by Rivals.com.
-Most notable offers were from his Texas A&M and Oregon.
-Other schools did offer him after his freshman season as well as Boise State and TCU.
-Reynolds then signed and chose to play college football for Texas A&M.
+After his better than average freshman season, he managed to pick up a couple of offers.
+He was ranked as a three-star junior college recruit by Rivals.com.
+Most notable offers were from Texas A&M and Oregon.
+Other schools did make offers after his freshman season as well, including Boise State and TCU.
+Reynolds signed to play college football for Texas A&M.

 Texas A&M

 2014 season

 In his first season at Texas A&M, in 2014, Reynolds was an instant contributor.
 In his first game with the Aggies, he had six receptions for 76 receiving yards and one receiving touchdown in a victory over South Carolina.
 On September 13, against Rice, he had two receptions for 68 receiving yards and two receiving touchdowns.
 The next week, against SMU, he had a 70-yard receiving touchdown.
 In the following game, against Arkansas, he had four receptions for 89 receiving yards and a receiving touchdown.
 The next week, against Mississippi State, he had seven receptions for 66 receiving yards and two receiving touchdowns.
 On November 8, against Auburn, he had six receptions for 88 receiving yards and two receiving touchdowns.
 In the following game, against Missouri, he had five receptions for 125 receiving yards and two receiving touchdowns.
 Overall, he caught 52 passes for 842 receiving yards and 13 receiving touchdowns.
 The 13 touchdowns set a Texas A&M Aggies season school record, breaking the mark of 12 previously held by Pro Bowler Mike Evans and Jeff Fuller.
 He finished seventh in receptions, fourth in receiving yards, and second in receiving touchdowns in the SEC.